-This is because delayed eating increases risk of developing episodes of overeating & binge eating.”
+This is because delayed eating increases the risk of developing episodes of overeating & binge eating.”

-Attempting to minimise or control binge eating by Intermittent fasting is not a good idea.
+Attempting to minimize or control binge eating by Intermittent fasting is not a good idea.
 Intermittent fasting is eerily similar to a binge and restrict cycle.

 Having a strict eating window:

-- can create an all or nothing mindset which can fuel guilt, shame and secretive eating.
+- Can create an all or nothing mindset which can feel guilt, shame and secretive eating.

 What do you need to know about binge eating?